 One way to gauge a potential recommender’s enthusiasm level would be to ask them during an in-person meeting, “Can you write a strong reference letter on my behalf?
 Then watch their nonverbal gestures carefully and listen closely.
 The next few seconds should disclose whether one can count on them to write a glowing letter.
 Candidates should never select someone who isn’t likely to write a wildly enthusiastic recommendation.

 Ideally, a solid recommender will be the candidate’s present supervisor or a recent one.
-Most business schools require at least one reference letters from a manager who directly supervised the candidate, usually either the candidate’s boss or boss’s boss.
-Preferably this supervisory responsibility should last about a year, and this should be recent experience, if possible within the past 12 to 24 months.
+However, most business schools require at least one reference letter from a manager who directly supervises the candidate, usually either the candidate’s boss or boss’s boss.
+Preferably this supervisory responsibility should last about a year, and this should be recent experience, if possible, within the past 12 to 24 months.

 Ideally, recommenders also need to be experienced persuasive writers as well.
 After all, the purpose of their letter is to persuade a skeptical admissions committee to throw the applicant’s file in the “accept” stack, and writing compelling letters of this type requires seasoned writing ability.

 Situations can develop where it is not feasible to obtain a strong recommendation from a current supervisor.
 Nobody should put their job at risk to obtain a business school recommendation.
-The next best options in these cases might be recent former supervisors, current clients, or board members.
+In these cases, the next best options might be recent former supervisors, current clients, or board members.
 A third but far less desirable option involves officers of professional societies or nonprofit organizations who have supervised the candidate or with whom they have collaborated closely.
-In cases like these, the candidate will need to explain in their application essay why they did not ask their current boss to write their letter.
+In cases like these, the candidate will need to explain why they did not ask their current boss to write their letter in their application essay.

 Many applicants assume that someone with a prestigious title would amount to a fabulous choice as a recommender.
 However, it is unwise to select someone like this—even if they are a well-connected alumnus of the school—when it will be obvious to the adcoms reading the letter that such an executive ranks way too high above the candidate on the organization chart to have directly supervised their work.